nrz/ylikuutio/README.md

 Q: Does Ylikuutio use right-handed or left-handed world coordinates?
-A: Ylikuutio uses right-handed world coordinates, so X grows eastward, Z grows southward, and Y grows upwards.
+A: Ylikuutio uses right-handed world coordinates, so X grows eastward, Y grows northward, and Z grows upwards.

 Q: Is there a scripting language in Ylikuutio?
 A: YliLisp scripting language is a work in progress.
 See [YliLisp design notes](doc/ylilisp.txt).

-Q: Why the scripting language of Ylikuutio is called YliLisp and not YLisp?
+Q: Why the scripting language of Ylikuutio is called "YliLisp" and not "YLisp"?
-A: YLisp does not clearly communicate that the language is related to Ylikuutio game engine and also that it is simultaneously a Lisp-inspired language.
+A: "YLisp" does not clearly communicate that the language is related to Ylikuutio game engine and also that it is simultaneously a Lisp-inspired language.
    Additionally, YLISP already exists for HP-95LX palmtop.